Fahad-40/Links-Page/README.md

 # 🌐 Personal Links Page using HTML & CSS

-This project is a clean and modern personal links page built using HTML5 and CSS3.
-It serves as a digital business card showing your profile picture, bio, and social links all in one elegant card with smooth hover animations.
+> A clean and modern personal links page that works as your digital business card — showcasing your profile picture, bio, and social links, all in one elegant, responsive design.

 ---

 ## 🚀 Features

-- 💎 Minimal & Modern Design — Simple yet visually appealing layout.
+- 💎 **Minimal & Modern Design** — Simple yet visually appealing layout.
-- 🌈 Gradient Background — Soft color gradient adds a professional look.
+- 🌈 **Gradient Background** — Soft color gradient for a professional look.
-- 🖱️ Smooth Hover Effects — Links and card animate beautifully on hover.
+- 🖱️ **Smooth Hover Effects** — Links and cards animate beautifully on hover.
-- 📱 Responsive Layout — Works well on different screen sizes.
+- 📱 **Responsive Layout** — Works smoothly across different screen sizes.
-- ⚡ Lightweight & Fast — No frameworks, no JavaScript — just HTML and CSS.
+- ⚡ **Lightweight & Fast** — Built using only HTML and CSS (no frameworks).

 ---

 ## 🛠️ Technologies Used

-- HTML5
-- CSS3
+- **HTML5**
+- **CSS3 (with Flexbox & Grid Layout)**
-- Google Fonts
+- **Google Fonts**

 ---